MicroEJ/docs/SDKUserGuide/install.rst

    Your installation has completed successfully

 The SDK is now installed on your computer.
+You can launch it from your application launcher or by executing the :guilabel:`MicroEJ` executable in the installation path.

+At the first launch, please check if there is a newer version available (Select :guilabel:`Help` > :guilabel:`Check for updates`.
+If so, please install it.